bfix/dynamo/rt/README.md

 ## Real-world models

-### CHECO / Project CYBERSYN (checo.dynamo)
+### CHECO / Project CYBERSYN

 When in 1972 [Stafford Beer](https://en.wikipedia.org/wiki/Stafford_Beer)
 decided to use the DYNAMO programming language for the economic simulator in the project [Cyberstride](https://en.wikipedia.org/wiki/Project_Cybersyn), he asked Ron Anderton, the leading expert for DYNAMO in the UK, to start working on an implementation of a software that later became known as CHECO (CHilean ECOnomy).
-Together with K.A.Gilligan he designed an initial version; most of the work on coding the CHECO simulator had taken place at Queens Mary College in London.
-The software design was later continued by Chilean members of the CHECO team with the support and coaching of Anderton.
+Together with K.A.Gilligan they designed an initial version; most of the work on coding the CHECO simulator took place at Queens Mary College in London.
+The software design was later continued by Chilean members of the CHECO team with the support and coaching from Anderton.

 "By September 1972, the economic model described by the CHECO team, which by its own admission was 'relatively simple and incomplete', included an inflation